Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation

 \subsubsection{The complex center of charge}

-The complex center of charge is defined by the vanishing of the complex dipole moment $\phi_{0i}^{0\ast}(s)$; in other words,
+The complex center of charge is defined by the vanishing of the complex dipole moment $\phi_{0i}^{0\ast}(\tau)$; in other words,

-determines the (up to this point) arbitrary complex world line, $\xi^{a}(\tau)$.
+determines three components of the (up to now) arbitrary complex world line, $\xi^{a}(\tau)$; the fourth component can be taken as $\tau$.
 In practice we do this only up to second order with the use of only the $(l=0,1,2)$ harmonics.
 The approximation we are using is to consider the charge $q$ as zeroth order and the dipole moments and the spatial part of the complex world line as first order.